 The EUL analysis in this study also allowed the Evaluation Team to develop RUL curves for each equipment type, which were not generally available.

 The study’s survey-based methodology resulted in much lower fielding costs than if we conducted in-person site visits to verify the operation and age of equipment of the same number of respondents.
-Using two types of verification (respondent-provided photographs of equipment and follow-up interviews), we found very little error in the self-reported information, indicating that the information provided by respondents is accurate.
+Comparing the responses to two types of verification approaches (respondent-provided photographs of equipment and follow-up interviews), the study found very little error in the self-reported information, indicating that the information provided by respondents is reasonably accurate for the measures included in the study.

-The study’s methodology also resulted in cost savings by analyzing multiple years of installations (2011-2019) instead of multiple studies of single years of installations.
+The study’s unusual methodology also resulted in cost savings by analyzing multiple years of installations (2011-2019) instead of multiple studies of single years of installations.

+The response rate for the commercial HVAC survey differed by survey mode.
+The response rate for mailed invitations was 1.8% while the response rate for emailed invitations was 5.8%.

+Eighteen percent of respondents reported having their residential equipment repaired since it was installed.
+The shares ranged from 11% for natural gas furnaces to 22% for ASHPs and central air conditioners.
+Equipment that ultimately failed had a slightly higher repair rate (27%) than equipment that was still operating at the time of the survey (18%).
+Only 2% of the commercial HVAC equipment had been repaired and 81% indicated that the equipment works well.

 Introduction

 Study Objectives